Showing posts with label evil. Show all posts

 #16.
 The Intermind, Engine of History? [evolutionary psychology]

-However, what I wrote about the "genetic intelligence" suggests that this intelligence constructs our sociobiology in an ad hoc fashion, by rearranging a knowledge base, or construction kit, of "rules of conduct" into algorithm-like assemblages.
-This rearrangement is (See Deprecated, Part 7) blindingly fast by the standards of classical Darwinian evolution, which only provides the construction kit itself, and presumably some further, special rules equivalent to a definition of an objective function to be optimized.
+This genetic intelligence may construct our sociobiology in an ad hoc fashion, by rearranging a knowledge base, or construction kit, of rules of conduct into algorithm-like assemblages.
+This rearrangement would be blindingly fast by the standards of classical Darwinian evolution, which only provides the construction kit itself, and presumably some further, special rules equivalent to a definition of an objective function to be optimized.
 The ordinary rules translate experiences into the priming of certain emotions, not the emotions themselves,

-Thus, my two sociobiological posts are best read as case studies of the products of the genetic intelligence.
-I have named this part the intermind, because it is intermediate in speed between classical evolution and learning by operant conditioning.
+The set of ordinary rules or intermind would be intermediate in speed between classical evolution and learning by operant conditioning.
 (All three depend on trial-and error.)
-The name is also appropriate in that the intermind is a distributed intelligence, acting over continental, or a least national, areas.
-If we want neatness, we must focus on its objective function, which is simply whatever produces survival.
-It will be explicitly encoded into the genes specifying the intermind, (For more on multi-tier, biological control systems with division of labor according to time scale, see "Sociobiology: the New Synthesis," E. O. Wilson, 1975 & 2000, chapter 7.)
+The name is also appropriate in that the intermind would be a distributed intelligence, acting over continental, or a least national, areas.
+Its objective function, which is simply whatever produces survival, will be explicitly encoded into the genes specifying the intermind.
+(For more on multi-tier, biological control systems with division of labor according to time scale, see "Sociobiology: the New Synthesis," E. O. Wilson, 1975 & 2000, chapter 7.)

-Let us assume that the intermind accounts for evil, and that this is because it is only concerned with survival of the entire species and not with the welfare of individuals.
-Therefore, it will have been created by group selection of species.
-(Higher taxonomic units such as genus or family will scarcely evolve because the units that must die out to permit this are unlikely to do so, because they comprise relatively great genetic and geographical diversity.* However, we can expect adaptations that facilitate speciation.
-Imprinted genes may be one such adaptation, which might enforce species barriers by a lock-and-key mechanism that kills the embryo if any imprinted gene is present in either two or zero active copies.)
-Species group selection need act only on the objective function used by epigenetic trial-and-error processes.
+The intermind will have been created by group selection of species.
+Higher taxonomic units such as genus or family will scarcely evolve because the units that must die out to permit this are unlikely to do so, because they comprise relatively great genetic and geographical diversity.
+However, we can expect intermind-related adaptations that facilitate the creation of new species, the units of selection.
+Imprinted genes may be one such adaptation, which might enforce species barriers by a lock-and-key mechanism that kills the embryo if any imprinted gene is present in either two or zero active copies.
+Species-replacement group selection need act only on the objective function used by trial-and-error processes.

-However, all this is insufficient to explain the tremendous cultural creativity of humans, starting at the end of the last ice age with cave paintings, followed shortly thereafter by the momentous invention of agriculture.
+However, all this is insufficient to explain the creativity of humans, starting at the end of the last ice age with cave paintings, followed shortly thereafter by the momentous invention of agriculture.
 The hardships of the ice age must have selected genes for a third, novel component, or pillar, of the species objective function, namely optimization of memetic diversity.
 Controlled diversification of the species memeplex may have been the starting point for cultural creativity and the invention of all kinds of aids to survival.
 Art forms may represent the sensor of a feedback servomechanism by which a society measures its own memeplex diversity, measurement being necessary to control.

 Monday, August 29, 2016